<aside> ℹ️

 kubectl get deployment -n kube-system cluster-autoscaler

-Make sure to add this annotation, to prevent CA from removing nodes where its own pod is running:
+Add this annotation to the CA’s deployment, to prevent CA from removing nodes where its own pod is running:

 kubectl -n kube-system \\